p0daru/NeuroNet_Lab3/README.md

-# NeuroNet_Lab3
+# Designing with Neural Networks
-Handwritten digits recognition using the MNIST dataset
+Lab3 - Handwritten digits recognition using the MNIST dataset